Vernon R. Morris

-Vernon R. Morris (born January 23, 1963) is an American atmospheric scientist, Professor of Chemistry and Director of the School of Mathematical and Natural Sciences at Arizona State University.
+Vernon R. Morris (born January 23, 1963) is an American atmospheric scientist, Foundation Professor and Associate Dean of the Knowledge Enterprise in the New College of Interdisciplinary Arts and Sciences at Arizona State University.
 He is an Emeritus Professor in the Department of Chemistry and the former Director of the Atmospheric Sciences Program at Howard University.
-He was awarded the 2018 American Meteorological Society Charles E. Anderson award.
+He was awarded the 2018 American Meteorological Society Charles E. Anderson award and the 2020 Presidential Citation for Science and Society American Geophysical Union.

 Early life and education

 Morris was born in San Antonio.
 His mother and father worked for the United States Air Force, and he lived in fourteen different places as a child.
 He finished high school in Spokane, Washington.
 Morris originally thought he would follow his parents and join the United States Air Force Academy.
 Whilst there were no other scientists in his family, his mother's friend Carolyn Clay, an engineering professor at Rensselaer Polytechnic Institute, helped him to get into an engineering summer camp at the University of Washington.
 He eventually applied to Morehouse College, where he was mentored by Henry Cecil McBay.
 Morris went on to complete his undergraduate degree at Morehouse, where he specialised in chemistry and mathematics.
 Whilst at Morehouse, Morris met his future graduate advisor John H. Hall.

 After an opportunity arose to join the research group of Hall as a scientist, Morris moved to the Georgia Institute of Technology (Georgia Tech), where he started a graduate programme in atmospheric science.
 Throughout his graduate studies he worked as an instructor at Spelman College.
 His doctoral research considered atmospheric inorganic chlorine oxides (peroxides), and he was awarded a NASA graduate research fellowship to support his studies.
 His work combined experimental and theoretical investigations to better understand how chlorine oxides contributed to the depletion of stratospheric ozone.
 In 1991, Morris became the first African-American to earn a doctorate in atmospheric science at Georgia Tech.
 After completing his doctorate, Morris moved to Lawrence Livermore National Laboratory, where he was made a Ford Foundation fellow.